2021–22 Basketball Champions League Americas

 The 2021–22 Basketball Champions League Americas season was the 15h edition of the top-tier level professional club basketball competition in the Americas and the 3rd of the Basketball Champions League Americas (BCLA), since launched by FIBA in 2019.
+It was also the 23rd season of Pan-American top-level competition, as well as the 60th season of South American top-level competition.

 The season concluded with the Final Eight at the Carioca Arena 1 in Rio de Janeiro.
-São Paulo won its first continental title after defeating Biguá 98–84 in the championship game.
+São Paulo won its first continental title after defeating Biguá 98–84 in the final.
+São Paulo forward Bruno Caboclo was named MVP.

 Team allocation

 On 29 September 2021, FIBA announced the 12 teams from 7 countries to play in the 2021–22 BCLA season.

 Teams

 League positions after eventual playoffs of the previous season shown in parentheses.
 In Argentina, San Lorenzo was crowned champions but were rejected by FIBA due to outstanding debts to players.

 The labels in the parentheses show how each team qualified for the place of its starting round: